Change File(s) Date & Timestamp via CMD or PowerShell

 Change file date and time using PowerShell

-These commands will change the creation and modification date and time of example.txt to March 15, 2023, 10:22:30 AM.
+These steps will set the created and modified dates for example.txt to March 15, 2023, 10:22:30 AM.

-Changing last accessed date with Set-ItemProperty
+Changing the last accessed date too

 Set-ItemProperty -Path "example.txt" -Name LastAccessTime -Value $NewDate